meranti-web3/ssi-sbt/sbt-contract-tz/README.md

 Note the resulting address and set it into `TEZOS_SBT_CONTRACT_ADDRESS` in the `.env` file

 ## FA2

-We initially started using an FA2 account following those documentations:
+We are using an FA2 Smart Contract following those documentations:

 FA2 Smart Contracts have multiple implementations.
 We've referred to the following documentation to design ours: